Brandon Crawford Player Props: Giants vs. Dodgers

 Brandon Crawford At The Plate

-- Crawford is batting .203 with seven doubles, four home runs and 15 walks.
+- Crawford is hitting .226 with seven doubles, four home runs and 15 walks.

-- In 50.0% of his games this year (21 of 42), Crawford has picked up at least one hit, and in four of those games (9.5%) he recorded more than one.

-- Crawford has picked up an RBI in 31.0% of his games this season, with two or more RBI in 7.1% of his games.
-He has also driven in three or more runs in two contests.
+- Crawford has had an RBI in 14 games this year (32.6%), including four multi-RBI outings (9.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.